Charles Kenny

 Books, Papers and Articles

 A CGD Policy Paper.
 The model of manufacturing export-led growth followed by a number of countries in East Asia and beyond is becoming ever more complex to emulate.
 But new pathways to rapid growth for developing countries are emerging.
 Higher-income countries are seeing rapidly declining working-age populations, creating an increased demand for immigrants.
 Emigration is already a significant source of household income and human capital investment, and remittances are on a similar scale to manufactured export revenues for many countries.
 But for emigration to be a key element of a growth strategy requires harnessing migration for structural transformation, involving a focus on emigration to countries that can provide the needed skills, investment and trade opportunities to accomplish that.
+Subject of an Economist column.

 Posted in